raczylos/twitch-streams/README.md

 * backend - http://localhost:8080/swagger-ui/index.html

 ### How to use:
-* fetch data from twitch by clicking button on frotend and wait several minutes for results
+* fetch data from twitch by clicking button on frontend and wait several minutes for results
 * (alternative way) fetch data using swagger to fill database

 ### Additional information: